-4. Interests Held by a Private Foundation on May 26, 1969.
-For private foundations that had business holdings on May 26, 1969 (or holdings acquired by trust or will as described in exception 5 below), that were more than the current limits permit, there are transitional rules that permit the foundation to dispose of the excess over time without being subject to the tax on excess business holdings.
+Interests held by a private foundation on May 26, 1969.
+For private foundations that had business holdings on May 26, 1969 (or holdings acquired by trust or will as described below), that were more than the current limits permit, there are transitional rules that permit the foundation to dispose of the excess over time without being subject to the tax on excess business holdings.